henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 : The reference for attestations are the relative timestanps provided by the hardware RoT.
-In order to put attestations into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between these trusted relative timestamps and the regular RTC that is a hardware component of the attestee.
+In order to put attestations into relation with a Real Time Clock (RTC), it is necessary to provide a cryptographic synchronization between these trusted relative timestamps and the regular RTC that is a hardware component of the Attestor.
 To do so, a synchronization protocol is run with a Time Stamp Authority (TSA).

 Restriction Info: